milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     [(= ?type ?ptype)]])
 ```

-the query accepts an input variable, the type which is a keyword in this case and check's if the current post/type is similar to this input varibale
+The query accepts an input variable, the type which is a keyword in this case and check's if the current post/type is similar to this input varibale.

-the function which uses this query :
+The function which uses this query :

 ```
 (defn get-posts-for-type [type]